ttmahdy/SQL-Perf/README.md

 # HDP-Perf
-Queries and framework for running HDP based performance tests
+Queries and framework for running SQL based performance tests